vuejs/vuefire/docs/guide/options-api-realtime-data.md

 </FirebaseExample>

-It's also possible to customize this behavior when _binding_ by using the `reset` option:
+It's also possible to customize this behavior at the time of _binding_ by using the `reset` option:

 <FirebaseExample>